IncioMan/Continuous-Integration-metrics-for-post-release-bugs-prediction/README.md

-This repository contains the code developed during the Msc.
+This repository contains the code developed during the M.Sc.
 Thesis project carried out at the [Technical University of Denmark](https://www.dtu.dk/) as completion of the Master degree in the [Computer Science and Engineering](https://www.dtu.dk/english/education/msc/programmes/computer_science_and_engineering) study line.

 ## Title
 Using Continuous Integration